 Landslides snap road, rail links to southern Assam, parts of Tripura, Mizoram, Manipur

-Guwahati/ Haflong: Surface links to Assam's Barak Valley and Dima Hasao district and to neighbouring states of Tripura, Mizoram and Manipur remained snapped on Tuesday as incessant rains triggered landslides and washed off roads as well as railway tracks in multiple locations of Assam and Meghalaya.
+Guwahati/Haflong: Surface links to Assam's Barak Valley and Dima Hasao district and neighbouring states of Tripura, Mizoram and Manipur remained snapped on Tuesday as incessant rains triggered landslides and washed off roads as well as railway tracks in multiple locations of Assam and Meghalaya.

-East Jaintia Hills police has alerted about fresh landslides under its jurisdiction.
+East Jaintia Hills police have alerted about fresh landslides under its jurisdiction.

-There has been fresh landslide in Kuliang village on NH06 this morning.
+There has been a fresh landslide in Kuliang village on NH-06 on Tuesday morning.
 The route from Silchar-Ratachera-Khliehriat is blocked.
 Efforts are on to clear the same and necessary assistance is being provided to stranded passengers, it tweeted.

-Please avoid travelling from Silchar towards Guwahati till the road block is cleared, he tweeted.

-An official bulletin said communication channels have been snapped in Dima Hasao since Sunday due to the heavy rains.

-Landslides and roads cave ins at different locations have led to disruption of road communication to the district.
+Landslides and road cave-ins at different locations have led to disruption of road communication to the district.

 Assam is reeling under floods with around two lakh people in 20 districts affected so far.